Nursaule04/Nursaule04/README.md

 # Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 # License
-This project is licensed under the MIT License.
+This project is licensed under the SDU License.